Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 Total estimate: $69 per month

 The Launch plan is more economical in the short term, but you might consider upgrading to the Scale plan when purchasing extra storage on the Launch plan is no longer cheaper than moving up to the $69 per month Scale plan.
-The Scale plan has a higher monthly storage allowance (50 GiB) and a cheaper per-unit extra storage cost (10 GiB at $15 vs. 2 GiB at $3.5).
+The Scale plan has a higher monthly storage allowance (50 GB-month) and a cheaper per-unit extra storage cost (1 GB-month at $1.50 on Scale vs. 1 GB-month at $1.75 on Launch).
 The Scale plan also offers additional features and more projects, which may factor into your decision about when to upgrade.

 Last updated on